nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id=""/>
 #### A diagram of the data flow

 This data flow demonstrates how an interaction flows from the user through Redux/React and back to the user.
-The simple example is of a switch that toggles on an off.
+The simple example is of a switch that toggles on and off.
 Notice how the actual DOM that the user sees isn't updated until the end.

 ![Data flow diagram](https://github.jpl.nasa.gov/CommonMappingClient/cmc-design/blob/master/screenshots/data_flow.png)

-#### When should I separate a large component into smaller components?
-Of course keeping your code modular and reusable is paramount.
-However, the overhead involved in making any component (defining their proptypes, rendering methods, update conditions, etc) can often overweigh their utility as an independant module.
-Here are some guidelines we've come up with for knowing whether or not it's worth creating a new module.

-_Minimum recommendations for a component_:
-* The component returns more than 1 node in the `render` method
-* The component performs 1 or more actions
-* The component has more than 1 display state
-* The component includes logic that would unduely clutter to parent/sibling components

 Read up on [ReactJS](facebook.github.io/react/) and [ReduxJS](http://redux.js.org) for more detailed information.

 <a id=""/>
-#### Render time matters
+#### Render Time Matters
-After a state change, React will find all components that are affected (i.e. those components that track the changed piece of state), perform a render of those components in their virtualDOM, performs a diff between their virtualDOM and the current DOM to determin which pieces of the DOM need changing, then update the DOM accordingly.
+After a state change, React will find all components that are affected (i.e. those components that track the changed piece of state), perform a render of those components in their virtualDOM, performs a diff between their virtualDOM and the current DOM to determine which pieces of the DOM need changing, then update the DOM accordingly.
 If you have many sequential state updates, your application can quickly become bogged down in this cycle.
 Some steps to optimize this process are:

  * Break up your components into more isolated pieces (wrapping them in a container lets you continue to think of them as a whole)
  * Reduce the amount of state each component tracks